This feature will give customers the ability to upload files to devices remotely, even in multiple campaigns.

 Select Tags tags to filter the file model on the file model list;

-External ACK: If activated, once the file has been successfully uploaded to the device, EDGEHOG Device Manager still waits for an ACK message from a third-party application to confirm the successful download campaign (e.g. firmware updates of a PLC machine connected to the gateway are managed through this functionality.
+External ACK: If activated, once the file has been successfully uploaded to the device, EDGEHOG Device Manager still waits for an ACK message from a third-party application to confirm the successful download campaign to the Cloud (e.g. firmware updates of a PLC machine connected to the gateway can be managed through this functionality.
 There will be a piece of software on the gateway, a Docker Application for example, which will manage these update binary by communicating with the machine to be updated.
-This application, when it realizes that a new file has been downloaded via the File Uploader, has the possibility to verify its validity and confirm that everything is ok to the EDGEHOG Device Manager (through an internal API);
+This application, when it realizes that a new file has been downloaded via the File Uploader, has the possibility to verify its validity and confirm that everything is ok to the EDGEHOG Device Manager, through an internal API).

-Decompress on Arrival: This option becomes selectable only when a compressed file with the
+Decompress on Arrival: This option becomes selectable only when a compressed file with extension

 Then press the Save button.